 The proposed path alignment will shift north to provide a 27-foot minimum setback as it approaches Belmont Station from the west (Segment 1).
 The 16-foot wide paved path will be offset approximately 12 feet from the back edge of the bituminous asphalt pedestrian platform.
 Near Station 812+00 a 10-foot wide accessible path will connect the main trail alignment to the existing sidewalk on the south side of Concord Road.
 The connection will provide an accessible route for bicyclists and pedestrians to Belmont Center and the Belmont Station platform.
 The proposed location of the accessible connection is near the lowest height of the existing retaining at the westernmost end of the wall along the Concord Ave sidewalk.
-A proposed retaining wall, with a maximum height of 5-feet, will be installed across Concord Avenue, which will impact 2-4 existing parking spaces.
+A proposed retaining wall, with a maximum height of 5-feet, will be constructed to support the path.
+Railings will be installed along the path at this location.
+A new crosswalk will be installed across Concord Avenue, which will impact 2-4 existing parking spaces.
 The existing concrete stairs connecting to Concord Avenue at the eastern end of the platform are proposed to be retained.